Krylon360/fdwatch-1/README.md

     cp fdwatch.py /usr/bin/fdwatch
     chmod +x /usr/bin/fdwatch

-This usually has to be done using the administrator account (use "sudo -i" or "su" to switch to it - in case of problems, seek help from your Linux distrubution's provider (usually that means "RTFM" - Read The Fabulous Manual).
+This usually has to be done using the administrator account (use `sudo -i` or `su` to switch to it - in case of problems, seek help from your Linux distrubution's provider (usually that means "RTFM" - Read The Fabulous Manual).
 Once completed, your terminal should react to a new command - "fdwatch".
 Sometimes before the first use you might need to re-run the command